pay360/mobilesdk-ios/README.md

 NSURL *url = [NSURL URLWithString:[NSString stringWithFormat:@"https://developer.paypoint.com/payments/explore/rest/mockmobilemerchant/getToken/%@", INSTALLATION_ID]];
 ```

-Inspect the response for HTTP Status code '200' and parse the JSON data that is returned in the response payload.
+Your should receive a HTTP Status code '200', indicating the call was successful.
+Parse the JSON data that is returned in the response payload.
 Extract the string value for key "accessToken" and build an intance of PPOCredentials, as follows.

 ```objective-c
 PPOCredentials *credentials = [PPOCredentials new];